Phil King (Texas politician)

-Phillip Stephen King (born February 29, 1956) is an American attorney from Weatherford, Texas, who has been a Republican member of the Texas State Senate since 2023.
-He previously served in Texas House of Representatives from 1999 to 2023.
-House District 61 encompasses Parker and Wise counties located west of Fort Worth.
-In 2022, he was a candidate for the District 10 seat in the Texas Senate, which he won unopposed in the general election, due to the democratic opponent dropping out of the race in April 2022.
+Phillip Stephen King (born February 29, 1956) is an American attorney from Weatherford, Texas serving as a member of the Texas Senate since 2023.
+A member of the Republican Party, he served in the Texas House of Representatives from 1999 to 2023.

 Election history

 King was nominated without opposition in the 1998 Republican primary when the incumbent, Ric Williamson, did not seek re-election.
 In the general election, King defeated the Democratic candidate, Brenda Brown Rotramble, 21,200 (65%) to 11,626 (35%).
 (At the time, the district included a portion of neighboring Cooke County.)